PaulleDemon/AWS-deployment/connecting_RDS.md

 Scroll down to settings.
 ![settings](images\db-settings.jpg)

 Fill in database identifier.
 You can choose a name of your choice.

 Choose a password and username you can remember.
+I'll be leaving the username as the default(postgres).

 4. Now scroll down and under connectivity section -> Public access -> click on Yes.